teamdsabatam-ops/tideline-expo-app/README.md

 # Tideline — Meet New People, Visit New Places, Create New Stories

-Tideline is a mobile app that turns solo and small-group travel into a shared, spontaneous social experience.
-It's built around a real trip scenario — day-trippers heading from Singapore to Batam — but the core idea generalizes to any destination where people travel alone, want company, and don't know anyone nearby.
+Tideline is a mobile app that transforms solo and small-group travel into a shared, spontaneous social experience.
+It is built around a common travel scenario: day-trippers travelling from to Batam often lack an integrated itinerary and travel companions to explore with.
+While designed with this scenario in mind, the concept can extend to any destination where solo or small-group travellers want to meet new people, discover new places, and share experiences.
+However, Batam specific Use Cases has been discussed in detail for our project.

-> **Promo line:** *Meet new people, create new stories.*

----

 ## 🌊 Why "Tideline"?

-Just as a tide brings different paths into one flow, **Tideline brings travellers, places, and shared journeys together**.
+Just as a tide brings different paths into one flow, **Tideline brings travellers, places, and shared journeys together into a unified Flow**.

-One connection leads to one journey — **Point A → Point B → Point C** — with different people joining along the way.

 The name represents our vision of creating a continuous flow between **people, places, and experiences**, turning individual trips into shared